 PepsiCo role and fit within environmental strategy: As part of our role in the CSL, PepsiCo has been supporting the development of the Aceh Tamiang district initiative and implementation of the landscape plan that the CSL has formulated.
-In late 2019, the district government formally adopted the plan and signed an agreement to work together towards specific targets on deforestation, livelihoods, and productivity in partnership with local stakeholders (a production-protection-inclusion model).
+In late 2019, the district government formally adopted the plan and signed an agreement to work together towards specific targets on deforestation, livelihoods, and productivity in partnership with local stakeholders.
 In support of this plan, PepsiCo has invested in partnership with PT Mopoli Raya, Forum Konservasi Leuser (FKL), and IDH (The Sustainable Trade Initiative) in the restoration of 300 hectares of forest and supporting at least 500 smallholders to become more productive and sustainable.
-The first phase of this work was completed in 2021, with the project having restored 300 hectares of forest previously given to oil palm (using a combination of tree planting and natural regeneration), established two farmer groups and a community nursery, trained 500 farmers in best practices (6 modules per farmer) and supported formalisation of land titles for 789 smallholder plots.
-The work in 2022 will provide continued support for the development of a government-led landscape management body and engagement with other stakeholders to develop an effective monitoring system and response protocol to deforestation alerts.
-Additionally, realizing the connection between deforestation and climate change, PepsiCo established a goal to reduce absolute GHG emissions by more than 40% across our value chain by 2030.
-To achieve this goal, we must reduce emissions in our agricultural supply chain, including palm oil, by implementing our NDPE policy goals.
-Our involvement in this work ties to our efforts to realize our goal of zero deforestation in our Company-owned and operated facilities and global supply chains from direct supplier to source, as well as address systemic issues facing communities and ecosystems in priority landscapes, including deforestation, land and workers' rights and economic viability.
+The first phase of this work was completed in 2021 with the project restoring 300 hectares of forest previously given to oil palm, providing training to 500 farmers, and supported formalisation of land titles for 789 smallholder plots.
+In 2022, the CSL worked in support of district and provincial sustainability action plans, as well as facilitating a learning exchange between the kabupatens of Aceh Tamiang and Tapanuli Selatan which led to a simplification of land registration processes from smallholders.
+In 2023, the coalition will further develop its role in facilitating learning across provinces through additional learning exchanges, improved communications and local-issue working groups.
+One action already identified as a priority is to form a working group to guide industry on addressing labour rights issues in Aceh and North Sumatra palm oil.
+PepsiCo will support the group including as a participant in 2023 and provide continued support for the development of a government-led landscape management body and engagement with other stakeholders to develop an effective monitoring system and response protocol to deforestation alerts.